↑

 Gift Card Ideas for Male Caregivers

-Some of the best gift cards are either going to be very practical – things to help pay for basics the family uses every day or a fun splurge.
+Some of the best gift cards will be very practical – things to help pay for basics the family uses daily or a fun splurge.

-Restaurant gift cards are definitely appreciated.
+Restaurant gift cards are appreciated.
 But it may not be used as how you think.

 If it’s easy for everyone to get out of the house and sit at a booth or table in public, a sit-down restaurant card might be nice.

-These kinds of cards give the caregiver a chance to get out of the house, get a night off from cooking, and a night away from KP duty.
+These cards give the caregiver a chance to get out of the house, a night off from cooking, and a night away from KP duty.

-But for people who have trouble getting out, something like Subway or Panera might work better.
-Food that is fast and can be delivered, or easy to pick up and bring home may be most appreciated.
+But something like Subway or Panera might work better for people who have trouble getting out.
+Food that is fast and can be delivered or easy to pick up and bring home may be most appreciated.

-Visa cards, grocery store cards, or debit cards are helpful because it is practical and useful.
-It’s fun to occasionally splurge on a steak or something extra.
+Visa cards, grocery store cards, or debit cards are helpful because they are practical and useful.
+It’s fun to splurge on a steak or something extra occasionally.

-Family caregivers have to spend so much money on medications, doctor bills, treatments, therapies, etc that gift cards for everyday things really help and can be used for something fun once in a while.
+Family caregivers spend so much money on medications, doctor bills, treatments, therapies, etc., that gift cards for everyday things help and can be used for something fun once in a while.

 The Best Ideas for Male Caregivers are the Ones that Show You Care About Them

-As I was talking longer to my dad about all of this, he eventually said that
+As I was talking longer to my dad about all of this, he eventually said:

 It’s the personal visits & phone calls that help the most.
 It can get lonely and we aren’t getting out like we used to do.